Silodosin: Interactions

 Combining silodosin with strong inhibitors of the liver enzyme CYP3A4, such as ketoconazole, significantly increases its concentrations in the blood plasma and its area under the curve (area under the curve (AUC)).
 Less potent CYP3A4 inhibitors such as diltiazem have a less pronounced effect on this parameters, which is not considered clinically significant.
 Inhibitors and inducers of the enzyme UGT2B7, alcohol dehydrogenases, and aldehyde dehydrogenases, as well as the transporter P-glycoprotein (P-gp), may also influence silodosin concentrations in the body.
 Digoxin, which is transported by P-gp, is not affected by silodosin; this means that silodosin does not significantly inhibit or induce P-gp.

 No relevant interactions with antihypertensive drugs or with PDE5 inhibitors have been found in studies; although combination with other α_{1}-antagonists is not well studied.

 Pharmacology

 Mechanism of action

 Silodosin is an alpha adrenoreceptor antagonist.
 It works by blocking receptors called alpha-1A adrenoreceptors in the prostate gland, the bladder and the urethra (the tube that leads from the bladder to the outside of the body).
 When these receptors are activated, they cause the muscles controlling the flow of urine to contract.
 By blocking these receptors, silodosin allows these muscles to relax, making it easier to pass urine and relieving the symptoms of BPH.
-Silodosin is highly alpha-1A‐selective (0.25 nM) giving a >100‐fold selectivity window compared to the other adrenoceptors.
+Silodosin is highly alpha_{1A}‐selective (0.25 nM) giving a >100‐fold selectivity window compared to the other adrenoceptors.
 However, it also demonstrates significant β2‐adrenoceptor affinity (~30 nM).

 Silodosin has high affinity for the alpha_{1A}-adrenergic receptor in the prostate, the bladder, and the prostatic urethra.
 By this mechanism, it relaxes the smooth muscles in these organs, easing urinary flow and other symptoms of benign prostatic hyperplasia.